RonNewcomb/narrative-engine/README.md

 - diff()

 - need to separate the actions & reactions from the actual reporting to the user.
 Can't foreshadow a reaction unless the machinery runs to discover one.

+## HOW TOs

+Is there pleasure in having an effect on people?
+Maybe "actions" based on how it makes the character feel rather than the actual world effect of the action?
+Not because it's great writing, but because we want that to be the real meat of the gameplay.
+So, it will happen multiple times.
+Gratitude, thankfulness, or, rivalship.
+Not actions but... with diction, dialogue.

+Dialogue generator.. ok, most people's speech isn't that special or unique.
+At least everyday speech.

+Regarding 4 more tasks for the paragraph: NPC cooperation and gratitude is what?
+If it's so important...

+There's pleasure in making things happen.
+Most CYOAs have lots of non-choice stuff that could honestly be excised with no ill effect.
+Even asking someone to do or help with something would be better than being passive-with-buttons.